 If you’re planning a trip to Thailand, be sure to consider this awesome three days in Krabi itinerary.

-Krabi is the coastal town located on the west coast of Thailand that is surrounded by numerous craggy limestone hills and pristine islands and has been on the bucket list of countless travellers.
+Krabi is a coastal town located on the west coast of Thailand that is surrounded by craggy limestone hills and pristine islands.
+It has a spot on the bucket list of countless travellers.

-Vibrant bustling streets in Ao Nang Beach filled with neon lights at night, dining by the river in Chao Fah Night Market, dipping in Emerald Pool, panoramic view on Krabi city hundreds of meters above the sea level – it’s not exaggerating to say that Krabi truly has something for everyone.
+Vibrant bustling streets in Ao Nang Beach and the gorgeous view of Railay Beach, dining by the river in Chao Fah Night Market, dipping in Emerald Pool, panoramic view of Krabi city – it’s not exaggerating to say that Krabi truly has something for everyone.

-Did I mention the island-hopping tours?
-There’s plenty of those to go around!
+Did I mention the Krabi island hopping tours?
+There are plenty of those to go around!

 Table of Contents